azure-datasolution/synapse/README.md

-# Analytics in a day Workshop Materials
+# Analytics in a day - Hands On Lab

 ### Lab File Download